Do air source heat pumps work in the UK?

 Because they work using the temperature difference between the refrigerant and the ambient air, heat pumps can work down to really low temperatures.

-Technically, they can work down to -28°C – it’s why they’re so popular in Scandinavia – but MCS-registered UK installations are sized to work efficiently based on the geographical location of your home.
+Technically, heat pumps can work down to -28°C which is why they’re so popular in Scandinavia but MCS registered UK installations are sized to work efficiently based on the geographical location of your home here in the UK.

 Because we only experience below-zero temperatures (at most) for a few days a year, installing a system that can operate efficiently at temperatures lower than MCS design temperatures adds significant cost and reduces efficiency over the rest of the year.

-Crucially, your heat pump will still continue to work if we happen to get a sudden cold snap – so you’re not going to be left without heating on the coldest day of the year – it just won’t be able to work as efficiently as it does over the rest of the year.
+Crucially, your heat pump will still continue to work if we happen to get a sudden cold snap so you’re not going to be left without heating on the coldest day of the year – it just won’t be able to work as efficiently as it does over the rest of the year.
 In other words, it’ll use a bit more electricity than it usually does.
+Here are some winter tips below for you courtesy of our resident expert Jamie.

 You’ll need space to put the heat pump

-The only possible downside of getting an air source heat pump for a UK domestic property is that you’ll need adequate space – so ASHPs aren’t often suitable for all properties.
+The only possible downside of getting an air source heat pump for a UK domestic property is that you’ll need adequate space – so air source heat pump’s (ASHP’s) aren’t always suitable for all properties.